 Research has shown that the amount of words an infant or toddler hears per day is a strong predictor of their understanding of a language as they are older.
 Talking is an important aspect of playtime.
 It can teach words and associations of words with emotions.

 Body language is also very important for children to learn along with verbal language.
 Through play, children will learn different facial expressions associated with emotions.
-They will also learn through imitation different postures and walking styles.
+They will also learn through imitation different postures and walking styles, which helps them develop social skills.

 Problem Solving and Higher Executive Functions